glycerine/goq/README.md

 goq: a queuing and job management system fit for the cloud.
 Written in Go (golang).
 -----------------------------------------------------------------------------------

-# News: v2.0.2 is our latest beta release.
-Test it out.
-File issues!
-For complete stability, use the older v1.0.0 release tag.
+# News: v2.0.3 is our latest release.
+Looking for the old version? use the older v1.0.0 release tag.

 Goq (Go-queue, or nothing to gawk at!) is a replacement for job management systems such as Sun GridEngine.
 (Yeah!
 No Reverse DNS hell on setup!)